Red Meat Allergies Caused By Tick Bites Are On The Rise

 "The range of the tick is expanding," says Commins.
 So is awareness about the red meat allergy it can cause.
 "We have a blood test, and the word is getting out."

-Commins first began trying to solve the mystery of what was causing a red meat allergy back in 2007, when he was at a University of Virginia allergy clinic.
+Commins first began trying to solve the mystery of what was causing a red meat allergy in 2007, when he was at a University of Virginia allergy clinic.
 "We had a growing population of people reporting these reactions [to meat]," he recalls.

 Early on, ticks were not on his radar.
 "We thought it was a parasite," Commins explains.
 But then he and his colleagues realized that many of the patients were outdoorsy types who spent time hiking.
 And eventually they pieced together the tick bite connection.

 One hint came from mapping newfound cases of the meat allergy.
-When he compared that with the geographic distribution of Rocky Mountain Spotted fever, also caused by the Lone Star tick, he saw striking similarities.
+When he compared that with the geographic distribution of Rocky Mountain spotted fever, also caused by the Lone Star tick, he saw striking similarities.
 "That map overlapped very nicely with the states where we were finding these emerging reactions to beef, pork and lamb," he says.

 There's still a lot to learn about the alpha-gal allergy.
 Alpha gal is a sugar that animals — including cows, pigs and lamb — make in their bodies.
 "As humans, we don't make this alpha gal sugar," Commins explains.
 "We all make an immune response to it."
 So, how does a tick bite cause the allergy?